MSDEVMTL/GlobalAzureBootcamp2018/Step3/README.md

 ## Let's Look at our collected data

+For this second part of the Lab we will by exploring the Application Insights blade in the portal.
+In the Azure portal, insode the the `ResourceGroup` **gab2018-dev** select the resource with the name that starts by `gab2018-dev-ai-all`.
+It's the one with the purple bulb icon.

+![AppInsights][AppInsights]

+By opening that blade you should land in the Overview, and right away be able to see a few important things.

+![overview][overview]

+On the top you got six square that provide information about the number of Alerts, Livestream, users, and more.
+We will come back to it in a few.

+Then you and see multiple charts showing the Health of your application.
+Things like The server response time (our is cleary wrong with an average of nine second), number of request and number of error.
+Those charts are refresh every thirty minutes.
+So you should read that as a life line...

+Below you got other charts that show you by groups the *Total of Server Requests by Request Performance*.
+Again we could see that in our case the majority of the request are in bettween 7sec-15sec.

 # Reference

 * [Application Insights](https://azure.microsoft.com/en-us/services/application-insights/)
 * [Application Insights Documentation](https://docs.microsoft.com/en-us/azure/application-insights/)
 * [Interactive data analytics demo](https://analytics.applicationinsights.io/demo)

 # End